Is Exercise A Key Treatment For People With Multiple Sclerosis? These Penn Medicine Specialists Say Yes

 Q: How should a patient go about starting an exercise plan?

 Always be sure to check with your physician or a physical therapist before starting a new program.
 People with MS have a wide range of physical abilities, so it is important to consult with a provider to develop the best exercise goals for you.
 For example, if you are in a wheelchair, they can recommend the best activities to do safely in your wheelchair.

 They will be able to help you put together a plan that’s best for you and your MS symptoms.
 They will also be able to identify realistic and attainable exercise goals.

-To learn more about the Penn MS Center, download a specialist-approved MS checklist, or to schedule an appointment please visit, www.PennMedicine.org/MS.This post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+To learn more about the Penn MS Center, download a specialist-approved MS checklist, or to schedule an appointment please visit, www.PennMedicine.org/MS.This is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio